xichen612/Intern-Analyst/README.md

 # Intern-Analyst
 Analysis of Soil Data
-"Project Data" file includes all the self-written functions used in this analysis project "Analysis-hwsd", "Analysis-isric", "Analysis-nrcs" are Rmd file, which did the analysis for HWSD, ISRIC, and NRCS databases arrcordingly.
+"Project Data" file includes all the self-written functions used in this analysis project.

+"Analysis-hwsd", "Analysis-isric", "Analysis-nrcs" are Rmd file, which did the analysis for HWSD, ISRIC, and NRCS databases arrcordingly.
 Note: the process of analysis for three datasets are similar.